 The Afternoon Before the Day of Atonement

-I thought I was going to see the seals
+I thought I would see seals asleep on the rocks,

 Then, as I watched, uncertain whether

 I’d seen eel or kelp straighten and slide

 down the long bird throat, it speared

 its beak into the surf and did it again:

 for its life, no match for the skilled,